fisirc/nur-gateway/readme.md

 Will probably maintain sime kind of configuration file format using a structured human readable language like toml but not there yet either lmao!!!!

+### To-Do

+- [ ] implement the actual tcp protocol
+- [ ] add the "escaped" chars parser
+- [ ] migrate the tcp server to tardy or some other async runtime